akeneo/pim-community-dev/src/Akeneo/Connectivity/Connection/docs/events_api/ubiquitous_language.md

     Represents the configuration of a Connection to be able to send API Events through the Events API.

-    The configuration includes a destination URL and a "secret" (to verify the requests authenticity).
+    The subscription includes a destination URL and a "secret" (to verify the requests authenticity).

 * **PIM Event**

     Lifecycle event of the PIM entities.

-    Like `product.created` for the creation of a new Product.

 * **API Event**

-    Event sent by the Events API to an Event Subscription while respecting the Connection permissions.
+    Event sent by the Events API to an Event Subscription.

-    It contains the PIM Event informations as well as the full event data following the Events API specifications.

-    For example, for a `product.created` event, it will contains the whole Product data with the permissions of the Connection applied to it.
+    > For example, for a `product.created` event, it will contains the whole Product data with the permissions of the Connection applied to it.

 * **API Event Type**